GetStream/Winds/README.md

 ### Step 3 - Scrape Some Data

 A reader without any data isn't much fun though.
-Let's insert a few topics and rss feeds into the database:
+Let's insert a few topics and RSS feeds into the database:

 ```bash
 node load_initial_data.js